dolittle/Documentation/Source/content/en/docs/_index.md

     weight: 20
 ---

 Dolittle is an open-source, decentralized, distributed and event-driven microservice platform.
-The library has been designed to build Line of Business applications without sacrificing architectural quality, code quality, maintainability or scalability.
+The platform has been designed to build Line of Business applications without sacrificing architectural quality, code quality, maintainability or scalability.

 ### Dedicated Runtime
 Dolittle uses it's own dedicated [Runtime]({{< ref "concepts/overview" >}}) for managing connections to the event logs and other runtimes.
 This allows for easier decoupling of event producers and consumers and frees the pieces to be scaled independently.